Master of Arts: Special Education, LBS I

 - A bachelor’s degree from an accredited college

-- Two letters of recommendation, including one from a principal or supervisor
+- Two letters of recommendation (preferably one from a former professor and one from a principal or supervisor)

 - Complete the Graduate Studies application for admission